-I grew up in the South Fulton, Tennessee as the youngest of four children.
+I grew up in a small town, just like many of the small towns in the 5th District of Indiana.
+In South Fulton, Tennessee, I was the youngest of four children.
 I was part of the early wave of elementary school children who desegregated schools in Tennessee and was the only African American child in my class enrolled in the Head Start Program.

 Both of my parents emphasized the importance of hard work and education as primary tools for success and an essential antidote against the unjust, discriminatory climate we were raised in.
 Our town was an agricultural and railroad union town, making it possible for most of its residents to climb into the middle class.
 My parents were civic minded and politically active.

 Their activism was fueled by the passage of the Voting Rights Act of 1965 that outlawed the discriminatory voting practices adopted in many southern states and was signed by President Lyndon Johnson.
 I remember sitting in the car while they worked to empower people to exercise their hard-won right to vote on Election Day.

 While not perfect, my hometown was a great place to grow up.
 At an early age, sports showed me the importance of acquiring skills and working collaboratively.
 As the tallest girl in the class, I was automatically singled out for basketball.
 Fortunately for me, I love the game.